DevOps-and-Cloud-based-Software/assignment-1/README.md

 # Introduction

-  In this tutorial we will use OpenAPI to define a RESTful web service and use Python to implement it.
+  In this tutorial, we will use OpenAPI to define a RESTful web service and Python to implement it.
 The tutorial contains the following steps:

 1. [Write OpenAPI definition using SwaggerHub](#write-openapi-definition)
 2. [Generate the service stubs in Python](#generate-python-code)